-HelpMercy International works in the Macha Region in the Southern Province of Zambia
+HelpMercy International works in the Sierra Leone and in the Man'Gunza and Macha Region of Southern Province of Zambia

 The Macha Mission Hospital

 Macha Hospital was originally started as a Mission Hospital by the Brethren in Christ Church in 1906.
 It is located on a high arid savannah in south-central Africa.
 It has grown substantially over the century and now contains 208 beds plus numerous outpatient services serving approximately 140,000 people scattered across a large rural area of southern Zambia.
 Its patients are overwhelmingly poor with little or no income, living as subsistent farmers in small groups dependent entirely on the fertility of the soil and whims of the weather.
 Consequently, it is impossible to charge enough for hospital services to sustain the expenses of running the complex.
 Malaria is a large problem during the wet season.
 AIDS is a growing and major concern, but with Macha being certified as an Antiretroviral Clinic there is evidence that people now see hope and are more willing to confront the disease.

 The Macha / Man'Gunza Region